 So recently I’ve begun to notice my sister, recently married, was starting to pack on the pounds.
-Having seen a stand-up comic before, I was well aware this is apparently quite normal, as after tricking a man down the aisle, women have been known to kind of give up.
+Having seen a stand-up comic before, I was well aware this is apparently quite normal after someone gets married and is what’s known as “giving up.”
 As one of the beautiful people however, I wasn’t too keen on becoming associated with an uggo, and so it was that I went about my solemn duty of pointing out that she sure needed to put down the damn cake.
 Well, as it turns out, Little Miss Has-an-Answer-for-Everything was ready to counter me with “I’m pregnant.”

 A likely excuse.